 We’re living in an age of competitive education.
-You’ve thought about whether to enrol your child for tuition.
+You’ve thought about whether to enroll your child for tuition.
 You’ve talked to your friends and family, read the online articles and formed your own thoughts about it.
 In the midst of it all, it is easy to be fooled into believing some common myths about tuition and falling into certain thinking traps!

 Tuition is for those who get poor/average results in school.